rrrene/inch/README.md

     Only considering priority objects: ↑ ↗ →  (use `--help` for options).

-Inch does not assign coverage scores to code objects.
-It gives grades and shows you the grade distribution rather then an overall grade.
+Inch does not report coverage scores for code objects.
+It assigns grades and shows you the grade distribution rather then an overall grade.

 The grades (A, B, C) show how good the present documentation seems.
 The grade `U` is assigned to all undocumented objects.
 The arrows (↑ ↗ → ↘ ↓) hint at the importance of the object being documented.

 ### Inch does not judge

+Inch uses grades instead of scores to take a more relaxed approach.
+You can get an `A` without employing every trick from a predetermined list of checks.

-The reason for using the grade distribution is that the distribution says more about your codebase than a coverage percentage ever could:
+The reason for using the grade distribution instead of an overall score is that the distribution says more about your codebase than a coverage percentage ever could:

     Grade distribution (undocumented, C, B, A):  ▄  ▁ ▄ █